HenrikJoreteg/feather-route-matcher/README.md

 ![](https://img.shields.io/npm/dm/feather-route-matcher.svg)![](https://img.shields.io/npm/v/feather-route-matcher.svg)![](https://img.shields.io/npm/l/feather-route-matcher.svg)

-This tiny module exports a single function that takes an object of url patterns and returns a function that can be called to call the appropriate handler based on the url.
+This tiny module exports a single function that takes an object of url patterns and returns a function that can be called to get the matching object, based on the url.

 This is in support of experiments I'm doing for building lightweight clientside apps [here](https://github.com/henrikjoreteg/feather-app).

-The resulting function is a tiny little route matcher to be used as follows:
+You call `createMatcher` and pass it an object of routes where the key is the url pattern (using same matching logic as Backbone.js) and the result is whatever you want to return as a match to that url.
+Usually this would be a component representing the page you want to show for that url pattern, but it could be anything.

+You could, for example, create a module that exports that function like this:

+**routes.js**

 ```js
 import createMatcher from 'feather-route-matcher'